 Sleepovers are popular among teens of all ages.
 Making a 13th birthday celebration a sleepover is an ideal option to consider for your teen's party.
 To add some fun elements to the party, rent movies and a mix of video games.
 The teens can spend the night dancing to favorite music and playing games.
 Order pizza and serve snacks such as chips and dip, fresh vegetables and cupcakes.

 You can let the teens make their own sundaes as part of the party.
-Set up an area and have ice cream and a mix of toppings for each to choose from.
+Set up an area and serve ice cream and a mix of toppings for each guest to choose from.

 For an at-home spa party you will need a bunch of cool hair accessories, makeup and nail polish.
-Make up goodie bags for each girl to use and take home.
+Make up goodie bags full of beauty products for each girl to use and take home.

 Serve fun finger foods for the teens to eat while they are enjoying their spa treatments.
 Some items to serve include: